 Chapter 31: Vocational Rehabilitation and Employment

-Your monthly benefits are paid directly to UMUC and are based on your training time.
+Your monthly benefits are paid directly to UMGC and are based on your training time.
 You also receive assistance with purchasing textbooks and supplies.
 You may be eligible to have your application fee paid.
 You must get approval from your case managers on their 28-1905 authorization forms.

 Chapter 32: Veterans Educational Assistance Program

 You receive monthly benefits payments based on your training time and can use them to help pay for tuition and books.

 Chapter 33: Post‐9/11 GI Bill